hashicorp/vagrant/website/source/docs/provisioning/shell.html.md

     default: These are my "quotes"!
 I am provisioning my guest.
 ```

-For more examples of how to use _heredoc_ in Ruby, please refer to the
+For more examples of how to use "heredoc" in Ruby, please refer to the
 [Ruby documentation](https://ruby-doc.org/core-2.5.0/doc/syntax/literals_rdoc.html#label-Here+Documents).

 It is understandable that if you are not familiar with Ruby, the above may seem very